-The jury returned the following verdict :- "That the said Dennis M'Kennedy, on the 24th day of October, in
+The jury returned the following verdict :- "That the said Dennis M'Kennedy, on the 24th day of October, in said, died of starvation, owing to the gross negligence of

-In the meantime, while such melancholy scenes as the foregoing are being enacted, the supplies of food are becoming daily cheaper and more abundant.
-There was a further decline in the price of wheat at the Dublin Corn Exchange to day, and the meat markets are gradually receding to their average rates.
-Large quantities of Indian corn, too, are fast pouring into our southern ports, the effects of which are already perceptible in the reduction of prices.
-The Cork Constitution, of Tuesday, thus reports progress :--
+In the meantime, while such melancholy scenes as the foregoing are being enacted, the supplies of food are becoming daily cheaper and more abundant. the Dublin Corn Exchange to day, and the meat markets are gradually receding to their average rates.
+Large quantities of Indian corn, too, are fast and eldest son principally taking up the attack, but pouring into our southern ports, the effects of which are already perceptible in the reduction of prices.
+The Cork Constitution, of Tuesday, thus reports pro-

 Since our publication of Tuesday four vessels have come in.
-The cargo of one of them was sold to the Cork Relief Committee at £14 17s.
+The cargo of one of them was sold to the Gork Relief Committee at £14 17s.
 6d. a ton.
-Another cargo of the finest quality, from Viana, in the north of Portugal, is offered at £15.
-The same description of corn brought last week £16, and some sold as high as
+Another cargo of the finest quality, from Viana, in the north of Portu-

-The Cork Reporter of the same date adds :-We are extremely happy in being enabled to record the gratifying fact, that there are now in harbour seven vessels beavily laden with Indian corn from the Mediterranean.
-The cargo of one ship has been purchased by the Relief Committee, of another by Messrs.
-Goold and M'Namara, one by Mr. Morgan, and one by the Messrs.
-Hackett, of Middleton, another vessel received orders to proceed to Waterford, where her cargo was purchased.
+The Cork Reporter of the same date adds :-We are extremely happy in being enabled to record the gratifying fact, that there are now in barbour seven which was granted by the authorities on the invessels heavily laden with Indian corn from the Mediter- formation of the Rev. Mr. Herbert, who deposed canean.
+The cargo of one ship has been purchased by that, from the excited state of the country, in conthe Relief Committee, of another by Messis.
+Goold and sequence of the prevailing distress, he apprehended M'Namara, one by Mr. Morgan, and one by the Messas. the provision would not be suffered quietly to pass Hackett, of Middleton, another vessel received orders to | through without an escort -Cork Regarder. proceed to Waterford, where her cargo was purchased.